Abdul-Karim Qasim: Early life and career

-Abd al-Karim's father, Qasim Muhammed Bakr Al-Fadhli Al-Zubaidi was a farmer from southern Baghdad and an Iraqi Sunni Muslim who died during World War I, shortly after his son's birth.
-Qasim's mother, Kayfia Hassan Yakub Al-Sakini was a Shia Feyli Kurd Muslim from Baghdad.
+Abd al-Karim's father, Qasim Muhammed Bakr Al-Fadhli Al-Zubaidi was a farmer from southern Baghdad and an Iraqi Sunni Muslim who died during the First World War, shortly after his son's birth.
+Qasim's mother, Kayfia Hassan Yakub Al-Sakini was a Shia Arab from the Banu Tamim clan from Baghdad.

 Qasim was born in Mahdiyya, a lower-income district of Baghdad on the left side of the river, now known as Karkh, on 21 November 1914, the youngest of three sons.
-When Qasim was six, his family moved to Suwayra, a small town near the Tigris, then to Baghdad in 1926.
+When Qasim was six, his family moved to Al-Suwaira, a small town near the Tigris, then to Baghdad in 1926.
 Qasim was an excellent student and entered secondary school on a government scholarship.
 After graduation in 1931, he attended Shamiyya Elementary School from 22 October 1931 until 3 September 1932, when he was accepted into Military College.
 In 1934, he graduated as a second lieutenant.
 Qasim then attended al-Arkan (Iraqi Staff) College and graduated with honours (grade A) in December 1941.
+Militarily, he participated in the suppression of the tribal uprisings in central and southern Iraq in 1935, the 1941 Anglo-Iraqi War and the Barzani revolt in 1945.
+Qasim also served during the Iraqi military involvement in the 1948 Arab-Israeli War from May 1948 to June 1949.
 In 1951, he completed a senior officers’ course in Devizes, Wiltshire.
-Qasim was nicknamed "the snake charmer" by his classmates in Devizes because of his gift in convincing them to undertake improbable courses of action during military exercises.
+Qasim was nicknamed "the snake charmer" by his classmates in Devizes because of his ability to persuade them to undertake improbable courses of action during military exercises.

-Militarily, he participated in the suppression of the tribal disturbances in the Middle Euphrates region in 1935, in the Anglo-Iraqi War in May 1941 and the Barzani revolt in 1945.
-Qasim also served during the Iraqi military involvement in the Arab-Israeli War from May 1948 to June 1949.
+In the “July 14 Revolution” of 1958, he was one of the leaders of the “Free Officers” who overthrew King Faisal II and ended the monarchy in Iraq.
+The king, much of his family and members of his government were murdered.
+The reason for the fall of the monarchy was its policies, which were viewed as one-sidedly pro-Western (pro-British) and anti-Arab, which, among other things, were reflected in the Baghdad Pact with the former occupying power Great Britain (1955) and in the founding of the “Arab Federation” with the kingdom Jordan (March 1958).
+The government also wanted to send the army to suppress anti-monarchist protests in Jordan, which sparked the rebellion.
+Shortly after the revolution, officers rioted against Qasim in Mosul and Kirkuk.
+Both uprisings were suppressed with the help of the Iraqi communists and Kurds.

 Toward the latter part of that mission, he commanded a battalion of the First Brigade, which was situated in the Kafr Qassem area south of Qilqilya.
 In 1956–57, he served with his brigade at Mafraq in Jordan in the wake of the Suez Crisis.
 By 1957 Qasim had assumed leadership of several opposition groups that had formed in the army.